 “Delaying gratification is a process of scheduling the pain and pleasure of life in such a way as to enhance the pleasure by meeting and experiencing the pain first and getting it over with .
 It is the only decent way to live.”- Peck

-How often do we put off something we could just do, then be done with it and instead spend the whole day or week or month never fully enjoying all the pleasurable things of life because in the back of our mind we know that undesirable little task is still waiting for us.
-How much energy does this waste and joy does this steal?
+How often do we put off something we could just do and be done with, and instead spend the whole day or week or month never fully enjoying all the pleasurable things in life because in the back of our mind we know that undesirable little task is still waiting for us?
+How much energy does this waste and joy does it steal?

-Tasks are one thing, and bad enough, but we do this with problems too and, if we do this, not only will the problems remain and likely grow like the energy sucking and mentally taxing parasites that most problems are but, says Peck (and I can see it on some level in myself) it can manifest as some pretty unpleasant behaviours – namely neuroses and character disorders.
+Tasks are one thing and bad enough, but we do this with problems too, which means not only will the problems remain and likely grow (like the energy sucking and mentally taxing parasites that most problems are) but, says Peck they can manifest as some pretty unpleasant behaviours – namely neuroses and character disorders.